knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 - To not provide the corpus to any second parties.

+**Referencese**
+Barros, P., Churamani, N., Lakomkin, E., Siqueira, H., Sutherland, A., & Wermter, S. (2018).
+The omg-emotion behavior dataset. arXiv preprint arXiv:1803.05434.

 **More information**

 - You can access a detailed information about an early version of the dataset here: https://arxiv.org/abs/1803.05434
-- You can also find usefull scripts for processing the dataset here: https://github.com/knowledgetechnologyuhh/OMGEmotionChallenge
+- You can also find usefull information here: https://www2.informatik.uni-hamburg.de/wtm/OMG-EmotionChallenge/

 For more informations: barros@informatik.uni-hamburg.de